KarlMeierMattern/Full-Stack/ReactJS.md

 ### To pass context:
 Step 1: Create and export it with export `const MyContext = createContext(defaultValue)`.
-Step 2: Pass it to the `useContext(MyContext)` Hook to read it in any child component, no matter how deep.
+Step 2: In the child component where you want to use context, pass the context to the `useContext(MyContext)` Hook to read it in any child component, no matter how deep.
-Step 3: Wrap children into `<MyContext.Provider value={...}>` to provide it from a parent.
+Step 3: In the parent component provide the context by wrapping children into `<MyContext.Provider value={...}>` to provide it from a parent.

 ### Step 1: create context
 First, you need to create the context.
 You’ll need to export it from a file so that your components can use it.
 The only argument to `createContext` is the default value.
 In this example, 1 refers to the biggest heading level, but you could pass any kind of value (even an object).